 What is grammar?

 What is your experience with English grammar?
 Frightening?
 Difficult to learn?
 Before learning, we should realise what we are learning – so what is grammar?
 We could compare grammar to any complex object, for example, a bicycle.
 A bicycle consists of different parts, such as the frame, wheels, pedals, handlebar, etc. Imagine that you have to compile a bicycle.
-If you do it randomly – attach a wheel to a handlebar, pedals to the saddle.
-Will your “bicycle” be workable and will you be able to use it?
-Hardly so.
+If you do it randomly – attach a wheel to a handlebar, pedals to the saddle – your “bicycle” will hardly be functional.
 Only some of the ways of combining different parts of the bicycle together will result in a usable, well-structured bicycle.
 The same applies to a language.
-When learning grammar, we learn the different parts (nouns, verbs, adjectives, adverbs, etc.) and how these parts should be combined together to construct a sentence.
+When learning grammar, we learn the different parts (nouns, verbs, adjectives, adverbs, etc.) and how these parts should be combined together to construct a sentence and a text.

-If grammar is a complex object, it has to be taught and learnt in a systematic, well-organised way, it is no longer frightening.
+If grammar is a complex object, it has to be taught and learnt in a systematic, well-organised way.
 The course is based on my extensive 10-year-old experience in teaching English grammar at various levels.
 During the course you will systematically learn the rules of English grammar and have much practice.
 We will also focus on the most common mistakes and ways to avoid them.
 My aim is to show you that grammar should not be frightening.